mliew21396/remote-work-u3/week-7/README.md

 8. [Cultural Blog](8-cultural-blog.md)
 9. [GPS 3-1](9-gps3-1) [Ruby Challenge] **DO NOT READ UNTIL YOUR GPS SESSION!**

+Note: There are no bonus challenges this week.
+Look to previous bonus challenges for additional work, or go crazy with the optional release in the solo challenge.

+This week you'll want to request feedback on Twitter using the hashtag **#DBCU3W7.** Only other DBC students can actually see your repositories because they are private.

 ## Submitting your work
-- You must complete the [week's submission form](http://apply.devbootcamp.com) to "turn in" your work.
+- You must complete the [week's submission form](http://apply.devbootcamp.com) to turn in your work.
 - The week's work is due each Sunday by 11:59pm.

 **If you do not finish by the deadline:**